Survey: More Mexican gray wolves roaming southwestern US

 During the first two months of the year, officials reported 18 confirmed livestock kills in New Mexico and two in Arizona.

-Environmentalists have argued that not enough is being done to discourage wolves from preying on livestock.
+Environmentalists have argued that not enough is being done to discourage wolves from preying on livestock and to limit losses from trapping and poaching.

+"The Mexican gray wolf is an essential part of the Southwestern ecosystem and we must do everything we can to ensure the species recovers," said Bryan Bird with Defenders of Wildlife.

-Despite the ongoing battles, officials said they're still encouraged by the growth in the wolf population given that 21 wolves were found dead during 2018.
-Another four were reported dead in the first two months of 2019, including an alfa female that died in February after being captured during the annual census so its collar could be replaced.
+Despite the ongoing battles, officials said they're still encouraged by the growth in the wolf population given that 21 wolves were found dead during 2018, marking the deadliest year for the predators since the reintroduction of the program.
+Another four were reported dead in the first two months of 2019, including an alfa female that died after being captured during the annual census so its collar could be replaced.

 The census also showed an increase in the number of packs in the wild.
 That now stands at 32, with half of them rearing pups that survived at least through the end of 2018.